walterrowe/magick-frames/README.md

 watermark=~/Pictures/watermark_dark.png
 ```

+Change value after the “=“ sign for “label1” and “label2” to your desired text.
+Change the value after the “=“ for “watermark” to the folder and filename for your default logo image file.

 Copy the edited [frame_it](frame_it) shell script into your system’s /usr/local/bin folder.

-After installing ImageMagick and copying “frame\_it” to /usr/local/bin, you need to test “frame\_it”.
+After installing ImageMagick and copying your edited “frame\_it” to /usr/local/bin, you need to test “frame\_it”.
 You will need a test image to use for this.
 Open a Terminal window to test the “frame\_it” script to ensure it can access the ImageMagick tools.

 ```shell
 % frame_it my-image.jpg